krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 ```html
 <h1>Person details: {{ '{{ person.name }}' }}</h1>
 ```
-At runtime, the expression is evaluated and it's return value is printed.
+At runtime, the expression is evaluated and it's return value is rendered.

 Note: ngoy uses the [Spring EL](https://docs.spring.io/spring/docs/4.3.10.RELEASE/spring-framework-reference/html/expressions.html) library for expression/evaluation.
-Please consult their docs for what's possible.
-It's syntax is almost conform to Angular's.
+Please consult their docs for what is possible.
+It's syntax is almost conform to Angular.

 The component designates the 'context' (aka `this`) of the evaluation.
 So `person` in `{{ '{{ person.name }}' }}` designates the `person` field of the `PersonComponent` instance:
 ```java